 WeHOPE was founded by Pastor Paul and Cheryl Bains in response to the need in Santa Clara and San Mateo counties to provide families with hope and positive solutions to homelessness, drugs, violence, illiteracy, and other elements that hinder the positive development of young lives.

 Lord’s Gym Community Center opens in East Palo Alto.
 The Lord’s Gym programs were designed to achieve positive outcomes for young people ages 13-25.

-First EPA Homeless Connect event takes place connecting clients with service providers within San Mateo County.
+The first EPA Community Connect event takes place, connecting clients with service providers within San Mateo County.